10 Tips to Improve Your Speech

 Same goes to your tone.
 You may use a high-pitched tone when describing a lady (or how your lady-boss howls at you at work) or a deep raspy one (like how Count Dracula might use to seduce his next victim).

-Emulate a firm one for authority, or a more loose and relaxed on to generate that playful mood.
+Emulate a firm one for authority or a looser and relaxed on to generate that playful mood.

 3. Vary your Volume